Jvheaney/macos-screenshot-timelapse/README.md

 # MacOS Screenshot Timelapse
-This is just a small script to take screenshots on MacOS on an interval to later stitch together to make a timelapse.
+These are two scripts, one to take screenshots on MacOS on an interval and another to stitch together those screenshots into a timelapse video.

-You run it with `python timelapse.py {interval}`.
+You run `timelapse.py`, which takes screenshots on an interval, with `python timelapse.py {interval}`.

 Interval is an int and is optional, the default is 10s.

-It uses no external libraries.
-I might add to this later to include the timelapse creation script.
-We'll see.
+You run `render_timelapse.py`, which stitches those screenshots together into an MP4 video, with `python render_timelapse.py {output_name} {fps}`.

+output_name is a string and is optional, the default is "timelapse.mp4".

+fps is an int and is optional, the default is 30.

+It uses OpenCV (and by extension NumPy).

+You can install it with `pip install opencv-python`.